zakharlazarenko/calibration_4_step_transport_model/README.md

 ### Step 3: Mode Choice
 Determines the proportion of trips by each mode of transport (e.g., car, public transport, walking).
-*(Note: In this project, we simplify the model by using a single mode.)*
+*(Note: In this project, I simplifed the model by using a single mode.)*

 ### Step 4: Route Assignment
 Assigns trips from the OD matrix to specific routes or links in the network based on route costs, typically travel time or distance.

-The result is a prediction of traffic volumes on individual road segments, which can then be compared tl-world traffic counts.

 ## 3. Why is Calibration Important?